 - The CPS is free to organize itself and to administer its own funds, to cooperate with academic and non-academic bodies, as well as to engage in any activities the CPS membership may consider appropriate to its stated goals and objectives;

-- The administration of all CPS funds is made accountable to the CPS membership on a regular basis through the CPS Newsletter.
+- The administration of all CPS funds is made accountable to the CPS membership on a regular basis by the Treasurer through the CPS Newsletter.